I still cook it but not exactly in the way cooks of generations past made it. I’m all for the warmth that nostalgia brings, but…

 - Set the stove to medium, heat a non-stick pan and spread the bacon evenly.

-- Cook without disturbing for a few minutes to allow the meats to render for fat.
+- Cook without disturbing for a few minutes to allow the meats to render fat.

-- When both the bacon and sausages are lightly browned, scoop out and transfer to a bowl.
+- When both the bacon and sausages are lightly browned, add the mushrooms and butter, and cook until the mushrooms are softened.

-- Add the macaroni.
-Stir occasionally for the next few minutes to keep the noodles separate.
+- Pour in the macaroni.
+Stir occasionally for a minute or so to keep the noodles separate.